brentReno/30dayChallenge_learn_react/readme.md

 Day 6- Took reactprogram quiz's.
 Read up on stateless function components, and prop types, in preparation for tomorrow's learning.

+10-12-16-
+Taking a break from reactprogram.
+Tunning through the react course on codeschool.
+Trying to get a better grasp on the basics, before procceding.

 Things to remember
 -------------------
   * Npm Install react and react-dom